The Glorious Late-Byzantine city invites the visitor to a journey through time and place.

 The church of Aghia Sophia, a two-column cross-in-square domed church, was directly related to the palace.
 Initially the katholikon of a monastery, identified as the Monastery of Zoodotes Christos founded by the despot Manuel Kantakouzenos around the middle of the fourteenth century, the church was used as a palace chapel.
 Its sculptures, reused to a great extent, have been dated to the end of the twelfth or beginning of the thirteenth century, and have parallels in the templon of the church of Samarina in Messenia.
 The northeast chapel is sepulchral, while the southeast (built after 1366) has been associated with Isabelle de Lusignan, wife of the despot Manuel Kantakouzenos, and its painted decoration has been attributed to the same workshop that decorated the Peribleptos.
 Indeed, the decorative program, with its particular emphasis on the scene of the Birth of the Theotokos, was connected to Isabelle’s desire to bear a child.

-Back to the ticket booth and take the green path uphill to the Citadel (13).
-This is maybe the hardest part of your visit, as the Citadel is located at the very top of the hill (620 m high).
-But the reward is huge when you reach up there: the views are stunning.
+Back to the ticket booth and take the yelow path uphill to the Citadel (13), the Villeharduin's Castle.
+The Citadel is located at the very top of the hill (620 m high), so the 15minute climbing is rather tiring, even though the path/steps are well preserved.
+No matter the fatigue, the reward is huge when you reach at the top: the views are stunning.

 This archeological site is certainly one of the most awarding I have visited so far.
 The reconstructions are continuous so that the visitor gets a better and better insight into the life in a late Byzantine city.